mk-fg/python-pulse-control/README.rst

 Volume
 ``````

-All volume values in this module are float objects in 0-65536.0 range, with
+All volume values in this module are float objects in 0-65536 range, with
 following meaning:

-* 0.0 volume there is "no sound".
+* 0.0 volume is "no sound".

 * 1.0 value is "current sink volume level", 100% or PA_VOLUME_NORM.